rf20008/TheDiscordMathProblemBotRepo2/PRIVACY_POLICY.md

 To the maximum extent of applicable law, I am not liable for any problems or quizzes or quiz-related material submitted (unless the author of the problem, as shown by the application, is me) through this application.

+I am also not liable to you if my bot shuts down or turns off to the maximum extent of applicable law.

 ## Why we store your data

 Storing data you voluntarily submit to the bot, and data obtained via the Discord API, is required for the core functionality of the bot.